malm0d/RareSkills-ZK-Book/module2/06-QAPs/01_Quadratic_Arithmetic_Programs.md

 Another way to put it, the polynomials $u(x)v(x)$ and $w(x)$ may evaulate to the same values at specific points $x = [1, 2, ...n]$, but they are not the same polynomial because their degrees differ (which is to say $u(x)v(x)$ and $w(x)$ are distinct polynomials).

-**This is because the homorphisms we established earlier only make claims about vector addition (and vector scalar multiplcation), not Hadamard product.**
+**This is because the homorphisms we established earlier only make claims about vector addition (and vector scalar multiplcation), not Hadamard product (of vectors).**

 Meaning, we cannot naively assert that $u(x)v(x) = w(x)$ as polynomials, even though their evaluations (underlying vectors they interpolate) match.
 This mismatch occurs because:
 - The homomorphism $\mathcal{L}$ preserves linear operations (addition/scalar multiplication), but not multiplicative operations like the Hadamard product.